While there is a lot of misconception regarding the lack of enough plant-based protein sources, the truth is otherwise.

 - Edamame: consisting of boiled soybeans in their pod, edamame accounts for 11g of protein per 100g.
 Edamame is a good source of minerals, including iron, calcium, and magnesium.

-Quinoa is well-known for its protein content, with a well-rounded content of fiber, zinc, and magnesium as well.
+Quinoa is well-known for its protein content, with a well-rounded fiber, zinc, and magnesium content.
 The protein content of quinoa is around 4-5g of protein per 100g of product.

 Nuts are a versatile and well-rounded protein source for the vegan diet.
-They can be used in vegan yogurt, salads, and used as snacks as well.
-You can also have your nuts in the form of flour, milk, oil, or butter.
+They can be used in vegan yogurt salads and as snacks.
+You can also have your nuts as flour, milk, oil, or butter.

-- Cashews: contain 18g of protein per 100g serving.
-Also containing fair amounts of iron, magnesium, phosphorus, zinc, and copper.
+- Cashews: Contain 18g of protein per 100g serving.
+It also contains fair amounts of iron, magnesium, phosphorus, zinc, and copper.

-- Pistachios: composed of 20g of protein per 100g of product.
-Pistachios are good sources of iron, zinc, selenium, magnesium, and calcium.
+- Pistachios: Composed of 20g of protein per 100g of product.
+Pistachios are good iron, zinc, selenium, magnesium, and calcium sources.

-- Macadamia nuts: account for 7g of protein per 100g serving.
-Macadamia nuts are also a good source of iron, magnesium, and manganese.
+- Macadamia nuts: Account for 7g of protein per 100g serving.
+Macadamia nuts are also a good iron, magnesium, and manganese source.

 Seeds are another essential protein source for the vegan diet.
-They contain not only proteins but also several essential nutrients such as fatty acids, including Omega-3, -6, and -9 fatty acids.
+They contain proteins and several essential nutrients such as fatty acids, including Omega-3, -6, and -9 fatty acids.

-- Pumpkin seeds: a robust source of protein, having 29g per 100g serving.
-Also an excellent source of iron, magnesium, phosphorus, and zinc.
+- Pumpkin seeds: A robust source of protein, having 29g per 100g serving.
+It is also an excellent iron, magnesium, phosphorus, and zinc source.

-- Hemp seeds: another robust source of protein, with 31g per 100g serving.
-Very good source of iron, magnesium, phosphorus, thiamine, and linoleic acid.
+- Hemp seeds: Another robust source of protein, with 31g per 100g serving.
+Excellent source of iron, magnesium, phosphorus, thiamine, and linoleic acid.

-- Pine nuts: composed of 13g of protein per 100g of product.
-Also a very good source of iron, magnesium, and phosphorus.
+- Pine nuts: Composed of 13g of protein per 100g product.
+It is also an excellent source of iron, magnesium, and phosphorus.